 - NESA believes that while the intent of the Long Service Benefits Portability scheme has much merit, however the potential impact on business cash flow and the administrative complexity of its application in the employment sector raises serious concern and outweigh the potential benefits to employees. - 2) The sector does not experience the high levels of short-terms and casual employment identified in the RIS and as such, the application of the law to employment services will not achieve the purpose of the legislation to improve employee access to long service leave benefits. - 3) NESA members tender for and enter into, contracts with the Commonwealth for the delivery of services under each of the programmes listed above on the basis of fixed revenue and employment cost structures.
-There is no opportunity for our members to either renegotiate the terms of trade or pass on the additional cost of this scheme to job seekers, employers or suppliers. - 4) NESA notes the Regulatory Impact Statement (RIS) did not specifically analyse potential adverse or unintended consequences for our sector and there has been no active engagement or consultation with the employment services sector, to our knowledge. - 5) The consultation period has been of an insufficient duration to undertake the significant level of research and analysis required to fully examine and evidence the potential impact of the proposed Long Service Benefits Portability Scheme on our sector.
+There is no opportunity for our members to either renegotiate the terms of trade or pass on the additional cost of this scheme to job seekers, employers or suppliers.
+Financial burdens of the scheme are particularly of concern in the context of the impact of the COVID-19 pandemic and resulting impact on labour market and therefore revenue earning capacity of employers in the employment services sector. - 4) NESA notes the Regulatory Impact Statement (RIS) did not specifically analyse potential adverse or unintended consequences for our sector.
+There was no active engagement or consultation with the employment services sector prior to implementation of the scheme and consultation since implementation has not achieved adequate resolution of issues. - 5) The consultation period has been of an insufficient duration to undertake the significant level of research and analysis required to fully examine and evidence the potential impact of the proposed Long Service Benefits Portability Scheme on our sector.
 However, as the peak body NESA undertakes regular workforce surveys and has in-depth business intelligence regarding operational, financial and the structure of the sector, which we draw upon in this submission.